 I believe we are all created in God's image (Genesis 3) and therefore we are all creative.
 But interior design is like any skill or talent - If you don't practice it, you won't master it.
 In addition, design is complicated.
 There are a lot of 'parts' that all depend on each other to function well and look good.
-So without knowledge or a knowledgeable coach, your attempts at interior design might lead to frustrating results., unmet expectations, disappointment, wasted money/time and stress..
+In today's culture, it isn't sexy to say, "wait let's think and consider this".
+But without professional interior design knowledge & experience or a knowledgeable coach, your attempts at creating beautiful spaces might lead to frustrating results., unmet expectations, disappointment, wasted money/time and stress..

 Commercial Interior Design is an extremely important part of any company's branding.
 Not just for visitors but also for the employees the company attracts and retains.

 If there is one thing I see consistently over the years, is that bad things happen to good people on a good team with good intentions when they begin a new construction project without a plan.

 "Dear Karen, We have lived in our home for over 25 years and are ready to downsize.
 We have a lot of decisions to make about what to keep and what to get rid of.
 We've also talked to a few realtors and know we have to freshen it up before we sell if we want to get top dollar.
 Can you help us prepare our home for sale without judging our style or breaking the bank?"

 I'd like to dedicate this post to everyone who has ever felt glassy eyed while standing in front of thousands of paint chips in the store!